nyxnor/onioncomms/README.md

 # OnionComms

-OnionComms is a repository for scripts to configure a chat server to run as an onion service and guides to configure client side applications to route packets through Tor, therefore, onion communications.
+OnionComms is a repository of script to run an onion server and guides to configure client side applications to connect to any onion service that uses the same protocol, therefore, onion communications.

-The scripts are posix compliant but they were built for Debian and derived systems due to:
-- configuration files not being host agnostic for some programs
-- service manager to be used to signal the programs that need to be restarted and reloaded
-- package name may differ on different systems as well as the package manager being used

-Nonetheless, this should not discourage you from porting to any other *nix system.

-## Server configuration
+## Server

-Read the README.md inside the folder of the program you want to use.
+Read the README inside the folder of the program you want to use, the scripts are non-interactive unless a password needs to be set.
+They were designed for Debian and derived systems.

-## Client configuration
+## Client

 [TORIFICATION.MD](https://github.com/nyxnor/onioncomms/blob/main/TORIFICATION.md) is a must read on how to do properly torifications of applications.
 In short:
 - application proxy settings may fail and leak DNS requests and IP address (per application)